| Title: | String Patterns and Statistical Differences Between Two Groups of Strings |

 Event names can be any action names or labels such as events in log files or areas of interest (AOIs) in eye tracking research.

-Some functions have two or more types, e.g., one returning a data frame or a vector and the other exporting one or more than one .txt file to the current directory.
+Some functions have two types, one returning a data frame or a vector and the other exporting one or more than one .txt file to the current directory.
 The former is a simple version of the functions, while the latter can be considered as a generalized or complex version of the former one.
-This is because some data sets are large (e.g., many rows or columns), or it helps the users to view and manage the results when more than one data set is exported.
-Example function pairs are EveStr - EveString, CommonPatt - CommonPattern, and PatternInfo - FeaturedPatt.
+This is because some data sets are large (e.g., many rows or columns), or it helps the users to view and manage results when more than one data set is exported.
+Examples of these function pairs are EveStr - EveString, CommonPatt - CommonPattern, and PatternInfo - UniPatterns.

 Hui Tang, Norbert J. Pienta